RSPersonal/dailyReturnApi/README.md

 #### Problem i wanted to solve
 The idea for this project came from 2 issues.
 1. I wanted to learn Docker
-2. My main portfolio website needed a small service to
+2. My main portfolio website needed a small service to get the daily return for a specific stock portfolio

 ##### Issue 1.
 Learn Docker